 Airport Show’s 23rd edition in Dubai in May 2024

-Dubai, United Arab Emirates, 2023-Oct-15 — /EPR Network/ — Dubai is hosting the 23rd edition of the Airport Show, the largest annual exhibition dedicated to the Middle East, Africa and South Asia region’s airports industry, from 14 to 16 May 2024 at the Dubai World Trade Centre.
+Dubai, UAE, 2023-Oct-21 — /EPR Network/ — Dubai is hosting the 23rd edition of the Airport Show, the largest annual exhibition dedicated to the Middle East, Africa and South Asia region’s airports industry, from 14 to 16 May 2024 at the Dubai World Trade Centre.

 The exhibition will also host four co-located events – Air Traffic Control Forum, Airport Security Middle East, the Global Airport Leaders’ Forum and the Women in Aviation Middle East Chapter Conference.